What is Floor Coving?

 Flexible Design Options.
 Integral seamless, like fluid-applied resinous flooring, offers great design flexibility.
 Facilities can choose between radial and cant coves in almost unlimited colors, textures, and patterns.
 Seamless coating with integral coving will meet your needs and budget, regardless of whether it is based on organizational branding, evidence-based design, or an architectural vision.

-In industrial, commercial, and institutional settings, seamless floor and cove systems offer a wide range of impressive benefits.
+In industrial, commercial, and institutional settings, seamless floor and cove systems offer impressive benefits.